Desirable-Difficulties/strugglebus_mvp/nextjs-sample/README.md

 ## About this sample

-This developer sample is used to run basic use cases for the MSAL library.
+This developer sample is used to run basic use cases for the MSAL library with Microsoft Fluent UI components.
 You can also alter the configuration in `./src/authConfig.js` to execute other behaviors.
-This sample was bootstrapped with [Learn Next.js](https://nextjs.org/learn).
+This sample was bootstrapped with [Learn Next.js](https://nextjs.org/learn) and uses Microsoft Fluent UI for design consistency.

 ## Notable files and what they demonstrate